gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 If successfully installed, running `gatsby --version` should return a version number, and running `gatsby --help` will show different commands available to you using the `gatsby-cli` tool.

-## Create a site
+## Create a Gatsby site

-Now you can use the gatsby-cli tool to create your first Gatsby site.
-Using the tool, you can use “starters”, or partially built sites with some default configuration, to help you get moving faster on creating a certain type of site.
-The “Hello World” starter you’ll be using here is a starter with the bare essentials needed for a [Gatsby](/) site.
+Now you are ready to use the Gatsby CLI tool to create your first Gatsby site.
+Using the Gatsby CLI you can download “starters” (partially built sites with some default configuration already done) to help you get moving faster on creating a certain type of site.
+The “Hello World” starter you’ll be using here is a starter with the bare essentials needed for a Gatsby site.

-### ✋ Create a Gatsby site
+### ✋ Create the site

 1. Open up your terminal.
 2. Run `gatsby new hello-world https://github.com/gatsbyjs/gatsby-starter-hello-world`. (_Note: Depending on your download speed, the amount of time this takes will vary.
 For brevity's sake, the gif below was paused during part of the install_).